-Inspection of the proof of Theorem 4.3 shows that the property of separation at the base is only used in the 'if'-part.
+Inspection of the proof of theorem (4.3) shows that the property of separation at the base is only used in the 'if'-part.
 The 'only if'-part indeed has an analogue for admissibility since it only uses localization and union.
-The theory $\{p_1, p_1 \rightsquigarrow q, p_2, p_2 \rightsquigarrow (q \rightsquigarrow \times q)\}$ (the counterexample against the property of separation at the base) shows that the analogue of the 'if'-part is in fact not true.
-All sentences in the theory are 'admissibly justifiable', i.e. supported by an admissible argument, since any argument of the theory is admissible.
-No sentence in the theory is 'admissibly defeasible', i.e. attacked by an admissible argument, since there is no attacking argument at all.
+The theory $\{p_1, p_1 \rightarrow q, p_2, p_2 \rightarrow (q \rightarrow \times q)\}$ (the counterexample against the property of separation at the base) shows that the analogue of the 'if'-part is in fact not true.
+All sentences in the theory are 'admissibly justifiable', i.e., supported by an admissible argument, since any argument of the theory is admissible.
+No sentence in the theory is 'admissibly defeasible', i.e., attacked by an admissible argument, since there is no attacking argument at all.
 Still, the theory has no dialectical interpretation.

-Verheij [27] expands this meta-analysis for other results (e.g. concerning so-called dialectically preferred and admissibly preferred arguments, i.e. those dialectically justifying or admissible arguments that are maximal with respect to set inclusion) and for other notions that are similar to dialectical justification.
+Verheij (2000a) expands this meta-analysis for other results (e.g., concerning so-called dialectically preferred and admissibly preferred arguments, i.e., those dialectically justifying or admissible arguments that are maximal with respect to set inclusion) and for other notions that are similar to dialectical justification.

-Bondarenko, Dung, Kowalski and Toni [3] have used admissibility in their discussion of an abstract, argumentation-theoretic approach to default reasoning.
-Their setting is just as Dung's [5] related to DEFLOG's, yet they focus on deductive systems.
-Interestingly, whereas in DEFLOG dialectical negation × is treated as an ordinary connective, Bondarenko, Dung, Kowalski & Toni consider the question which sentences are the contraries of others as part of the domain theory (as the mapping from sentences to their contraries is explicitly represented in their assumption-based frameworks).
+Bondarenko, Dung, Kowalski & Toni (1997) have used admissibility in their discussion of an abstract, argumentation-theoretic approach to default reasoning.
+Their setting is just as Dung's (1995) related to

+DEFLOG's, yet they focus on deductive systems.
+Interestingly, whereas in DEFLOG dialectical negation \times is treated as an ordinary connective, Bondarenko, Dung, Kowalski & Toni consider the question which sentences are the contraries of others as part of the domain theory (as the mapping from sentences to their contraries is explicitly represented in their assumption-based frameworks).
 It seems that the notion of dialectical justification can be directly transplanted to their system.
-For the reasons, discussed here and in Section 4, it can be expected that dialectical justification has better properties for analysing assumptionbased frameworks than admissibility.
+For the reasons, discussed here and in section 4, it can be expected that dialectical justification has better properties for analyzing assumption-based frameworks than admissibility.

-Conclusion
+7 Conclusion